akameswa/akameswa.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a graduate student at Carnegie Mellon University, specializing in Computer Vision and Deep Learning.
 With a strong foundation in Python and PyTorch, I develop cutting-edge solutions in computer vision and generative AI, with a focus on diffusion models.
-I have extensive experience in dataset curation, large-scale distributed training, and production deployment, allowing me to deliver comprehensive machine learning solutions from concept to implementation.
+I have extensive experience in dataset curation, large-scale distributed training, and production deployment, allowing me to deliver comprehensive machine learning solutions from concept to deployment.
 I am particularly passionate about pushing the boundaries of AI technology while ensuring practical, real-world applications.

 Throughout my career, I've contributed to impactful projects at leading organizations:

 - At Apple, I enhanced MacBook defect detection systems
 - At Hexo, I specialized in fine-tuning stable diffusion models
-- As a Robotics Engineer at Orangewood Labs (YC-backed), I achieved a 40% weight reduction in robotic links through topological optimization

 My work has been recognized through prestigious awards, including:
 - The DAAD-WISE Scholarship